 Taxes do not have to be paid if it has already been paid in the country where the income was earned and the amount was at least 15%.

 A company is a separate legal entity and does not depend on the nationality of the participants.
 It means: if the company has taxable income, the rate is 17%.
 At the same time, the government provides benefits to startups under the SUTE scheme, which has been in effect since 2020.
 The enterprise receives such benefits:

 - 75% on the first $100,000 of taxable income;

 - 50% on the next $100,000 of taxable income.

-The SUTE exemption is available to almost all startups, except for businesses that are engaged in investment holding, real estate sales.
-To take advantage of it, the company must be registered in Singapore and be a tax resident.
+The SUTE exemption is available to almost all startups except businesses engaged in investment holding, real estate sales.
+The company must be registered in Singapore and be a tax resident to take advantage of it.